Nwafor-Onyebuchi/JS/README.md

    - Print "No jacket needed."

 ### Task 9: Time of Day Greeting
+**Write a JavaScript program that prints a greeting based on the time of day.**

 **Steps**:
 1. Initialize a variable `hour` and assign it a value (0-23).
 2. Write an `if` statement to check if `hour` is between 0 and 11.